 Australia Facts, Description, People, Language, Economy

-Australia, located in the Asia Pacific region, is a stable, culturally diverse, western democracy made up of of 6 semi-autonomous states and two territories.
+Australia is located in the Asia Pacific region.
+It is a stable, culturally diverse, western democracy made up of of 6 semi-autonomous states and two territories.
 It is the 6th largest country and the 12th largest economy in the world.
-Australia has a multicultural English speaking population of 24.5 million people.
+Australia has a multicultural English speaking population of approximately 24.5 million people.

 Located between 10° and 39° South latitude in the Southern Hemisphere in southeast of Asia, Australia is the world’s smallest continent and its biggest island.
 (Because Australia is a continent it doesn't officially earn the title of biggest island.
 This title goes to Greenland).
 It is bounded by the India Ocean on the west, the Timor, Arafura and Coral seas to the north, the Pacific Ocean to the east and the Southern Ocean and Tasman Sea to the southeast.

 Australia is the 6th biggest country in the world comprising of a landmass of 7,682,300 km² and includes 8,222 islands in its territory.
 It is about 31 times bigger than the UK, 22 times bigger than Germany and a bit smaller than the continental USA.
 Australia is approximately 4000 kilometres wide, from east to west and spans three time zones.
 It is 3860 kilometres long from its most northerly point of Cape York to its most southerly point on the island of Tasmania.
 Being an island continent Australia has 34,218 kilometres of coastline and over 10,000 beaches.

 The continent of Australia is the oldest, smallest, flattest and second driest continent on earth (Antarctica is the driest).
 The highest point in Australia is Mount Kosciuszko in New South Wales which is 2,228 metres above sea level.
 The lowest point is the dry lake bed of Lake Eyre in South Australia which is 15 metres below sea level.